nisayrdglll/denemee/README.md

 SetEnv DB_PASS mypassword
 </code></pre>
 <p>
 Make sure to customize the settings based on your specific MySQL or PostgreSQL database setup.
-Remember to restart the Apache server after making any changes to the configuration file for the changes to take effect.
+Remember to restart the GOO Web Server after making any changes to the configuration file for the changes to take effect.
 </p>

 </div>